paulrobello/parllama/CONTRIBUTING.md

-make format    # Reformat with ruff make lint      # Lint with ruff (--fix) make typecheck # Static type check with pyright
+make format    # Reformat with ruff make lint      # Lint with ruff (--fix) make typecheck # Static type check with pyright make test      # Run the test suite with pytest
 ```

 If `make checkall` passes locally, the pre-commit hooks and CI pipeline will pass.

+The `.github/workflows/ci.yml` workflow runs `make checkall` on every push and pull request targeting `main`, so a failing format, lint, typecheck, or test step blocks the PR.

 ### Common make targets